Shariah-Compliant ETF Directory · 2026

 • Investor calculates proportionate donation

-• Typically a very small % of dividends received
+• Typically a very small % of dividends

 Why ETFs for UK Muslim Investors?